 Get Proactive On Air Filtration

 Have you ever been mad and had to bite your tongue to keep from saying something awful ?
 That’s a filter.
-Have you ever used water from the refrigerator door and had your thirst immediately quenched?
-That’s due to a filter.
-Filters keep toxicity in check and avoid annoying outcomes.
+Have you ever used water from the refrigerator door and had your thirst immediately satisfied?
+That’s the filter.
+Filters keep toxicity in check and avoid troublesome outcomes.
 You filter your words for harmony, you filter your water for health, why not filter your air?

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have a family member with a low immune system or someone who’s highly susceptible to sickness.
-Even if nobody has respiratory issues in your family, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency one.
+Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have someone living there with a low immune system or someone who’s very susceptible to sickness.
+Even if nobody has respiratory issues in your home, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency system.

-If you don’t feel like a high-grade air filtration system is right for your home, there are multiple other options to help clean your family’s air.
-From basic air cleaners to electronic air cleaners, read below to help choose which air filtration and purification system is right for your home.
+If you’re not interested in such a high-grade air filtration system, there are multiple other options to help clean your family’s air.
+From standard air cleaners to electronic air cleaners, read below to help choose which air filtration and purification system is right for you.

 Help Control Germs With Germicidal Systems

 Germi-who?
-Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
-These bacteria-destroying devices can kill germs and even aid in stopping further germs from accumulating in your home.
+Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
+These bacteria-destroying systems can kill germs and even aid in stopping further germs from building up in your home.
 According to one study, nearly one of five people with allergies suffer from exposure to fungi and bacteria in their air systems.
-A UV light unit will help cleanse and disinfect indoor air to help you reach the highest air quality possible.
+A UV light system will help cleanse and disinfect indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers

-Um, don’t those two things do precisely the opposite of each other?
+Um, don’t those two systems do precisely the opposite of each other?
 Why would I install one rather than the other?
 For home comfort, it’s recommended to have the humidity levels between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
-Insufficient humidity can result in itchy skin, sinus sickness, fractured wood and sore throats.
-Depending on where you live, chances are you have too much or too little humidity.
+Insufficient humidity can result in itchy skin, sinus illness, fractured wood and sore throats.
+Depending on what climate you live in, you most likely have too much or too little humidity.

 Humidifiers add the right amount of moisture to your home, helping with disease, dry skin, and warped wood furniture and instruments.
 Dehumidifiers pull out moisture from your home, helping to destroy bacteria growth, and improving indoor comfort considerably.